 A study from 2007 on the water saving potential in Europe, estimates that water efficiency could be improved by nearly 40% through technological improvements alone and that changes in human behaviour or production patterns could further increase such savings.
 In a business as usual scenario the study estimates that water consumption by the public, industry and agriculture would increase by 16% by 2030.
 Conversely, the use of water-saving technologies and irrigation management in the industrial and agricultural sectors could reduce excesses by as much as 43.

-This pilot project will identify the options for establishing a more efficient water distribution system and reducing water losses and related economic losses in Europe.
-This will be done through the development of pilot studies in water-scarce parts of Europe which will analyse and quantify the factors of relevance for leakages at a river basin level and determine the links between the leakages and the cost structures in each basin.
-The studies shall also identify best practices for minimising water-losses in the EU or other relevant countries and provide recommendations on the possibilities to apply these best practices to areas with high losses
+This pilot project identified the options for establishing a more efficient water distribution system and reducing water losses and related economic losses in Europe.
+This was done through the development of pilot studies in water-scarce parts of Europe which analysed and quantified the factors of relevance for leakages at a river basin level and determined the links between the leakages and the cost structures in each basin.
+The studies also identified best practices for minimising water-losses in the EU or other relevant countries and provided recommendations on the possibilities to apply these best practices to areas with high losses